daizutabi/ivory/docs/tutorial/instance.md

 create(doc, 'dataset')
 ```

 As you can see, Ivory can treat this hierarchal structure correctly.
-Furthermore, create a `DataLoaders` instance for PyTorch.
+Next, create a `DataLoaders` instance for PyTorch.

 ```python
 doc = """